TylonEulerity/gcloud-hello-world/README.md

 # App Engine Java Empty app

-This project was created for the google issue tracker to show that jsps are not working on appengine
+This project was created for the google issue tracker to show java.lang.NoClassDefFoundError: com/google/apphosting/runtime/SessionStore